-The Vote In Trump's Second Impeachment Trial Was Very Close
+Here's How The Votes In Trump's Second Impeachment Trial Shook Out

 If you've been following along with Trump's second impeachment trial, you probably could have guessed how the whole Senate spectacle would turn out — but that doesn't mean it's not still a big deal.
 On Saturday, Donald Trump was acquitted by the Senate of all charges for the second time.
 Here's how the vote in Trump's second impeachment trial shook out, since it was a pretty close call.